FACT-Development-Team/FACT/Benchmark/README.md

 A detailed explanation on how to launch an experiment is given in the section **"Training a model"**.

 ## Initialize Workspace
-1. download the datasets from "todo" to your local machine.
+1. download the datasets from [Polybox](https://polybox.ethz.ch/index.php/s/3U2aJrRNQCOWit9) to your local machine.
 This requires about 1 GB of space.
 2. create a local directory called `local` (or any other name).
 3. create two subfolders called `local/data` and `local/trained_models`
 4. make sure that your local directory has enough space to store your experiments.
 One experiment can require up to 1-2 GB of space.